To enhance local affordability. To foster inclusive communities.

 Gap funding

-While the funding provided by LIHTC awards is substantial, in many cases, it is not sufficient to fully cover the costs of developing an affordable rental property.
+While the funding provided by LIHTC awards is substantial, in many cases, it is insufficient to fully cover the costs of developing an affordable rental property.
 Accordingly, additional funding (sometimes called “gap funding”) is often needed to help projects be financially viable and/or to qualify for a preference under the QAP.
-Local jurisdictions can set aside funds for gap funding of LIHTC projects, either through the housing trust fund if there is one, or HOME or CDBG allocations.
+Local jurisdictions can set aside funds for gap funding of LIHTC projects, either through the housing trust fund if there is one, or through the HOME Investment Partnerships Program (HOME) or Community Development Block Grant (CDBG) Program allocations.
 This funding not only helps make local projects viable but also leverages substantial federal resources for affordable housing in the community through the award of 9 percent or 4 percent LIHTCs.

 Other project support

-As with other development projects, projects seeking LIHTC funding will often need zoning variances or special use permits to allow them to be financially viable.
-These can include, for, example, increases in density or reductions in parking requirements.
-The viability of LIHTC projects can also be improved by being located on public land or on land acquired from the public at below-market levels, or by providing local tax abatementReduction or elimination of taxes granted to property owners by the government in order to stimulate publicly beneficial activities, such as investment in capital equipment.s that reduce the amount of taxes owed for a specified period.
+As with other development projects, projects seeking LIHTC funding will often need zoning variances or special use permits to be financially viable.
+These can include, for example, increases in density or reductions in parking requirements.
+The viability of LIHTC projects can also be improved when they are located on public land or land acquired from the public at below-market levels.
+Additionally, offering local tax abatements can help by lowering the taxes owed for a specific period.

 Beyond project-specific assistance, local officials can also help by adopting broad-based policies that help reduce development costs for multifamily housing more generally.
-For example, localities can revise their zoning codeA set of local codes that dictates use and development of property.
-It establishes what type of developments –commercial, residential, industrial, etc.– are allowed to be built on specific areas, and lays out the building standards for each area such as minimum lot sizes, maximum height, setbacks, and yard sizes.s to make it easier to build multifamily housing without additional amendments or approvals, helping to save time and money.
+For example, localities can revise their zoning codes to make it easier to build multifamily housing without additional amendments or approvals, helping to save time and money.
 They can also reduce parking requirements, provide access to a streamlined permitting process, and/or reduce or waive fees assessed as part of the construction process for affordable properties.
-All of these steps help to cut down on development costs, making it more likely that projects will be economically feasible.
+These steps help cut down on development costs, making it more likely that projects will be economically feasible.

 Other considerations